Skip to main content

 Preliminary Results

-Our preliminary research findings show that innovation activities are determined not only by company and industry characteristics but also by a complex system of actors and their relationships with each other.
+Our preliminary research findings show that patenting activities are determined by a complex system of actors and their relationships with each other.
 These systems are understood as 'innovation systems', which vary regionally in their characteristics.
-A favorable configuration of innovation systems can generate locational advantages that have a positive impact on innovation and competitiveness of companies.
-In this respect, however, companies in rural regions have a general locational disadvantage because, first, they have fewer highly qualified employees and, second, they have fewer opportunities to exchange knowledge with partner actors.
+A favorable configuration of innovation systems can generate locational advantages that have a positive impact on regional development.
+In this respect, however, rural regions have a general locational disadvantage because, first, they have fewer highly qualified employees and, second, they offer fewer opportunities to exchange knowledge.
 Here, for example, it can help to focus knowledge transfer activities (e.g., within clusters) or to establish supraregional collaborations (e.g., within the global value chain).
-With regard to company and industry characteristics, high innovation activity can be observed especially in those companies that come from specific parts of the value chain, that have prior experience in technology development (e.g., through the founding individuals), or that operate in less dynamic industries (e.g., mechanical engineering).
 Furthermore, initial analyses show that the innovation-promoting effect of political influence depends on the type of instrument used (i.e. technology or demand subsidies), the regional initial conditions and the industry-specific context.

 Links and Downloads